-- Appointments with a GP were, in general available 8:30am to 11:30am and 2:30pm to 5:30pm.
-The practice was also aligned to an extended hours hub in which patients could access an appointment with a GP at evenings and weekends. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflected the needs for this age group.
+• Open surgeries were weekday mornings.
+On the day and pre bookable appointments were also available between 2:30pm and 5:50pm.
+The practice was part of a local extended hours scheme in which patients can access appointments with a GP evenings and weekend.
+The practice was proactive in offering online services as well as a full range of health promotion and screening that reflected the needs for this age group.